Skip to main content

 Azure DevOps enable Qodo screen showing connected repositories count and enabled capabilities

-The confirmation screen shows the number of connected repositories and confirms that AI code review, auto rule generation, and codebase context are active.
+The confirmation screen shows the number of connected repositories and confirms that AI code review and auto rule generation are active.

 • Click Finish installation.